 - Simple Bolognese by Giada De Laurentiis — to get meat in your child’s diet.
 Anne Burrell’s is delicious, as well, but takes a little more effort: Pasta Bolognese

-- Vegetable Bolognese by Giada De Laurentiis — consider substituting healthier ricotta for the mascarpone, if you want a feeling like a lasagna
+- Vegetable Bolognese by Giada De Laurentiis — consider substituting ricotta for the mascarpone, if you want a feeling like a lasagna

 Chunky Vegetable Pasta Sauces: